 111 U.S. 53 (1884)

 Napoleon Sarony (plaintiff) was a photographer.
 One of his photographs was a portrait of Oscar Wilde, entitled Oscar Wilde No. 18.
 Sarony arranged all aspects of the photograph, from the background to the clothing, pose, and expression of the subject.
 Burrow-Giles Lithographic Company (Burrow-Giles) (defendant) reproduced Oscar Wilde No. 18 without Sarony’s permission.
 Sarony brought suit against Burrow-Giles, alleging that Burrow-Giles had violated Sarony’s copyright of the photograph under section 4952 of the Revised Statutes of the United States (Revised Statutes), which protected photographs with works such as musical compositions, engravings, and paintings.
-The district court found for Sarony.
+The United States Circuit Court for the Southern District of New York found for Sarony.
 The United States Supreme Court granted certiorari.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 617,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee